 - About 6.65 million male undergraduate students were enrolled in degree-granting postsecondary institutions in 2020.

-- In comparison, 9.2 million undergraduate female students were enrolling in the same year.
-These numbers are anticipated to rise to 7.39 million and 9.76 million, respectively, by 2030.
+- In comparison, 9.2 million undergraduate female students enrolled in the same year.
+These numbers are anticipated to rise to 7.39 million and 9.76 million by 2030.

-Let’s have a look at the undergraduate enrollment by gender in the United States.
+Let’s look at undergraduate enrollment by gender in the United States.
 2010 to 2030 (predicted)

 (Source: Statista)